 Traveling in Warm Climates vs. Cold Climates

 In Asia we said we had the perfect car.
-We could get anywhere, lived outside and slept in our rooftop tent (read here).
+We could get anywhere, lived outside and slept in our rooftop tent.
 In South America, however, we nuanced our opinion.
 In Patagonia and the Andes Mountains the climates are not always that pleasant: think frost, strong wind, and (cold) rain.
 We lived inside the Land Cruiser for days if not weeks on end.

 Conclusion: Is 4WD a Must for Us?

-Our solution: Enjoy the rig we have while making lots of big-vehicle overlanding friends in cold climates:-) Thanks, among others, Bruno & Renate, Jan & Gerda for the comfort of your homes-on-wheels in freezing Patagonia.
+Enjoy our own overland rig while making lots of big-vehicle overlanding friends in cold climates:-) Thanks, among others, Bruno & Renate and Jan & Gerda for the comfort of your homes-on-wheels in freezing Patagonia.

 Do you agree?
 What are your experiences?
 Please share them with us in the comment section below.